FAQ

 5. How long will therapy take?

 This is a difficult question to answer because it is not the same for everyone.
 Some clients feel better in a matter of a few sessions.
 Others want more and are in therapy for many years.
 The answer really depends on you.
 Are you satisfied with your progress?
 Do you feel better?
-Often times, clients think that being in therapy will magically solve your problems and automatically make you feel happy.
-The real work, however, is done by the client.
+Often times, clients think that being in therapy will magically solve their problems and automatically make them feel happy.
+The real work, however, is done by the client outside of the session.
 Progress happens gradually over time when a client reflects on the points made during therapy, utilizes the skills and tools learned in therapy, and consciously makes an effort to change his/her behavior, thoughts, and attitude.
 Without a client actively putting to use what was discussed during therapy, change cannot occur.

 6. How often do we meet?
 How long are each sessions?

-Typically, clients meet once a week with their therapist.
+Typically, clients meet once a week or once every other week with their therapist.
 In certain cases, clients may meet twice a week for more intensive therapy or every other week due to finances, scheduling conflicts, or simply because things are calm and stable.
-It is recommended to meet with your therapist at minimum once a week initially to help build a relationship and create consistency for at least the first month.
 Scheduling is flexible so frequency of sessions is mostly up to the client.

 7. Can you prescribe medications?

 No, we are not authorized to prescribe medication to clients.
 We are familiar with psychotropic medications and can help refer you the right psychiatrist or physician in order to get the medication that you need.
-We can continue to communicate and collaborate with your psychiatrist or physician should you feel that would be beneficial to you.
-In order for us to speak to this psychiatrist or physician, you would need to sign a release granting us permission to do so.
+We can continue to communicate and collaborate with your prescriber should you feel that would be beneficial to you.
+In order for us to speak to an outside provider, you would need to sign a release granting us permission to do so.

 8. Why do I need a therapist?
 Can I just talk to a friend?